Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Left-hand side of assignment is not assignable.
+The left-hand side of the assignment is not assignable.

 ```
 (1 + 1) = 1;